-If all goes to plan, the Falcon-9 rocket carrying the Dragon spacecraft will lift off this Saturday at 19:22 UTC (20:22 BST) with astronauts Bob Behken and Doug Hurley crewing the historic test flight.
-It will be the first time American astronauts have launched into space from US soil in almost a decade.
+The Falcon-9 rocket carrying the Dragon spacecraft lifted off at 15:22 EDT (20:22 BST), with astronauts Bob Behken and Doug Hurley crewing the historic test flight.

 The mission, known as Demo-2, is the final test for SpaceX’s human spaceflight system before it is certified by NASA for crewed missions to and from the International Space Station.